aniket2405/SmartCabAllocationSystem/README.md

 ### **Handling System Failure Cases**

 - **Fault Tolerance**: The system is designed with high fault tolerance.
-- **Database Consistency**: In the event of a system failure, the database remains constant.
-During system startup, the database can be seamlessly utilized, minimizing downtime to the system's rebooting time.
+In case of failures, the system restarts again.

 ### **Object-Oriented Programming Language (OOPS)**